CaraGim/caragim.github.io/conceptart/concept_index.md

 ---
-layout: Concep Art
+layout: post-list
-title: Weekly drawing
+title: All arts
 excerpt: "A List of concept art"
 comments: false
 ---